A Better Place to Put Your Cash Cushion in 2025: The Betterment Emergency Fund

 If you do need to withdraw from the account, it’ll generally take around 4-5 business days for the money be sent to your checking account.

-So if you anticipate needing the money in the account the same day something happens (read: you don’t have a credit card or source of cash to pay for the expense before the money lands in your account), maybe this isn’t the best thing for you—but remember, there are other scary consequences of living that close to the edge, so I’d take that as a sign that there may be some more fundamental changes you want to consider.
+So if you anticipate needing the money in the account the same day something happens (read: you don’t have a credit card or source of cash to pay for the expense before the money lands in your account), this may not be the best thing for you.